Medical Reviewer: Kari Haberman PT, DPT

 People with sciatica pain must avoid an overly soft mattress because it will sink in your body and distort the alignment of your spine.

-Sitting for a more extended period may cause intense pain.
-People with sciatica often complain about changing positions.
-It is because they sit or stand for long periods.
-Placing oneself in a particular position often creates problems, especially when one wishes to change the position.
+Prior to bedtime, sitting for a more extended period may cause intense pain.
 To avoid this pain, you must change your positions frequently and avoid sitting on sofas or chairs that are not supportive.

 Sciatica can have a devastating effect on your sleep.
 According to many studies, 55% of people suffer from sleep disturbances due to chronic lower back pain.
 Finding the correct position to sleep may seem challenging at first but rewarding later.
 Here, we have the best sciatica sleep positions at night.

 With a Pillow Under Your Knees